-Furnace Control - Your HeatMaster^{SS} C Series furnace uses a factory-programmed aqua stat control to maintain your water temperature by powering a damper to open the air way and engaging the draft fan.
+Furnace Control - Your HeatMasterss C Series furnace uses a factory-programmed aqua stat control to maintain your water temperature by powering a damper to open the airway and engaging the draft fan.
 The control is located around the corner to the left of the firebox door and displays the water temperature in your furnace.
-Programming and troubleshooting instructions can be found on page 16 of this manual
+Programming and troubleshooting instructions can be found on page 19 of this manual.

-The Damper Motor - The damper motor is located beside the black metal airbox mounted on the rear the furnace and is a mechanical part that opens or closes the air injection port.
-The damper motor will lift the draft plate inside the fan box when the the furnace is calling for heat and lower it when the furnace has reached its desired temperature.
-The damper motor is equipped with a spring return feature that will ensure that the air inlet is closed when power is cut off.
+The Damper Motor - The damper motor is located beside the black metal airbox mounted on the rear of the furnace and is a mechanical part that opens or closes the air injection port.
+The damper motor will lift the draft plate inside the fan box when the furnace is calling for heat and lower it when the furnace has reached its desired temperature.

+NOTE: The damper motor is equipped with a spring return feature that will ensure that the air inlet is closed when power is cut off.
+This can be tested by cutting power to the furnace, and observing the spring return close the damper.

-Draft Fan - The draft fan is located at the rear of the furnace on top of the black metal airbox and is used to inject air in to the furnace.
+Draft Fan - The draft fan is located at the rear of the furnace on top of the black metal airbox and is used to inject air into the furnace.
 The fan should be on whenever the furnace is calling for heat.